SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Jupyter Notebooks can be edited using many different programs, e.g. the official Jupyter Notebook App, but also VSCode The thing managing all the Jupyter stuff is Project Jupyter

+jupyter supports magic commands starting with % that do a variety of things

+%system or ! executes shell commands from jupyter

 ## misc